-The Shadow Theatre of Anaphoria Island, like the island itself, prides itself in being a home for the marginalized, the obsolete, the exiled and the extinct.
-It finds gratification in allowing itself to be a meeting place of different cultural and symbolic elements dealing with contemporary spiritual and social concerns.
-This has lead to the theatre in attracting and creating characters and narratives not usually found in the world of shadow theatre to speak regardless of their life form.
+The Shadow Theatre of Anaphoria Island, like the island itself, prides itself in being a home where the marginalized, the obsolete, the exiled and the extinct finds a new safety.
+It finds gratification in allowing itself to be a meeting place of different symbolic and cultural elements dealing with contemporary spiritual and social concerns through craziness, myth, politics, spirits, live music and where immagination and an 'adult' world need not be separate realms.

-Jariss Shead , Terumi Narushima, Hayley Carrick, Josh Mills, and Kraig Grady - Director
+Jariss Shead , Terumi Narushima, Hayley Carrick, Josh Mills, Jess Boyle, and Kraig Grady - Director

 FRIDAY- SUNDAY NOV.
 23, 24, 25.
 2018 SERVO

 6-8 Wentworth St, Port Kembla

 FRIDAY-SATURDAY NOV.
 30-DEC.1.
 8 pm

 ST. LUKES CHURCH